-Your International Student Handbook is full of important and useful information to help you settle into your studies and life in Australia.
+Your International Student Guide is full of important and useful information to help you settle into your studies and life in Australia.
 You may wish to download a copy for easy reference.

 There’s no denying that Brisbane has one of the best climates of all the Australian capital cities.
 The city’s skyline is constantly expanding vertically, as new residential buildings and office towers leap up into the sky.
 Beyond the city, many Brisbanites can be found living in ‘Queenslanders’, which are raised wooden houses on stilts with sweeping balconies, designed with the intention of staying cool during summer.